intel/intel-inb-manageability/inbm-v5.md

 Extensibility in INBM's context can be defined by providing hooks in place to extend support:

 - connecting to a new device management server (dms), e.g. Amazon or Googles device management solutions
-  - this would involve adding new adapter in `cloud-client` which adhears to the protocol supported by the dms.
+  - this would involve adding new adapter in `cloud-client` which adheres to the protocol supported by the dms.

 - executing new OTA cmd type, to enable a customer's specific usecase for e.g. install drivers or run specific applications
   - adding a new OTA cmd typically will involve adding new handlers in:
     - `cloud-client` - additional handler for the new cmd
     - `inbm-daemon` - additional logic to spawn a new type of ota thread
-    - `new-thread` - buisness logic executing the new cmd and reporting result
+    - `new-thread` - business logic executing the new cmd and reporting result

 - sending additional telemetry from device, e.g. GPU utilization
-  - add data collection routin in `telemerty-reporter`
+  - add data collection routing in `telemetry-reporter`
   - add `key:value` pairs for the new telemetry data getting collected
   - possible update in `cloud-client` to send this data to `dms`

 - adding firmware update support for a new platform and bios vendor
   - this includes adding a new entry to firmware update configuration file

+- INBC will be developed initially and will use gRPC proto definitions to convey the parameters in place of using our current manifest format.

 ## Deployment